Bilal-Khursheed/php-nextjs/README.md

 - Start the development server with `npm run dev`.
 - Open your browser and visit `http://localhost:3000` to view the application.

-## Additional Notes

-- [Include any additional information or special instructions here.]